HomeSustainabilityGovernanceCorporate Governance

 Corporate Governance System

-Organizational Structure Company with a Board of Company Auditors
+Organizational Structure Company with a Board of Auditors

 No. of directors (No. of female directors) 9 (1)